amysujunglee/pr-renewal-eligibility-test-app/README.md

 - [ ] Create a React version (for my React.js skill)

 ## Known issues (Work in progress)
-- [ ] When you keep clicking 'Calculate total days', it shows the exisitng total days and message over and over.
+- [ ] When you keep clicking 'Calculate total days' button, it shows the exisitng total days and message over and over.

 ## Find a bug?
 If you found an issue or would like to submit an improvement to this project, please submit an issue using the issues tab above.
 If you would like to submit a PR with a fix, reference the issue you created!
 Thank you ❤️